-Because a competition-oriented outlook suggests the world is straight-cut and actions don’t need a prior basis of thinking.
-That you simply come up with an idea and go and make it happen.
+A competition-oriented outlook suggests the world is straight-cut and actions don’t need a prior basis of thinking.
+You come up with an idea and go and make it happen.
 It suggests everything happens in manifestation.
-If you can simply copy what someone successful is doing, you can be equally successful.
+If you can copy what someone successful is doing and be equally successful.
 It leaves out the most important aspect of any creation, which is that creation is a complex process.

 Every creation is a circuitous journey.
 It is rarely a straight line.
 You start with an idea of building a gaming company, you end up building a work collaboration tool (Slack).
 You start with the idea of building a tech services company and instead, end up building a work management tool for developers (Atlassian).
 You start with the idea of an urban farming company but end up building an agri-tech company that helps farmers access input, finance, and market (iFarmer).
 I can go on with this list where an endless number of founders wanted to build one thing and ended up building a completely different thing.

 This is not limited to company building alone, this is the truth across all discoveries.
 Explorers in the past discovered many places by accident.
 Many great scientific discoveries happened as a by-product of the main experiment.
 You start to solve one problem but end up solving an even bigger problem.
 The reality is mysterious.
 Manifestation, however, may appear straightforward.

 “A good founder is capable of anticipating which turns lead to treasure and which lead to certain death.
 A bad founder is just running to the entrance of (say) the “movies/music/filesharing/P2P” maze or the “photosharing” maze without any sense for the history of the industry, the players in the maze, the casualties of the past, and the technologies that are likely to move walls and change assumptions.”

 This offers an excellent framework to think about competition and why you should neither follow nor worry about competition.
 It also tells us why while some copycat ideas succeed, most of them fail.